 i harbor for good or b---"

-i'd been so caught up in the moment, savoring each word and trying to soak it in and not freak out with how awesome we were, how precious this moment was, how truly monumental, that i hadn't noticed what she was doing. so i did, i looked over. and she had, as she was laying on her belly, pulled up her nightie and hiked her cinderella panties as high up as they would go. it was a self-inflicted wedgie.
+i'd been so caught up in the moment, savoring each word and trying to fully soak in how precious this moment was, how truly monumental, that i hadn't noticed what she was doing. so i did, i looked. laying on her belly, f had pulled up her nightgown and hiked her cinderella panties as high up as they would go into a serious self-inflicted wedgie.

 the "full-noon trill," indeed. more like the full-moon trill. pretty sure you could hear my bubble bursting for miles around. i cracked up, though. i couldn't help it. it was a pretty impressive wedgie.